My #1 Makeup Tip For a Youthful Look

 Kosas Color + Light Creme and Powder Palettes

 kosas palettes + my favorite brush for powder blushes and bronzers

 Last but certainly not least, the Kosas Color + Light Creme Palettes are fantastic.
-Each compact comes with a beautiful blush and coordinating highlighter.
+Each compact comes with a beautiful blush and a coordinating highlighter.
 If Olio e Esso and Kjaer Weis had a baby, these duos would be it.
 The blushes have a very creamy, dewy texture but still pack a pigment punch.
 The cream duo in 8th Muse is my very favorite – I’m already on my second compact which is downright impressive because I don’t think I’ve ever hit pan on a cream blush.
 A little goes a long way!
 I’m wearing 8th Muse on my cheeks in this photo.
 For those of you looking for a warmer cream blush, Helios is your answer.
 It is downright spectacular.
 I’m wearing Helios here.

-wearing contrachroma as a bronzer and kw red on my lips
+wearing Contrachroma as a bronzer and KW red on my lips

 Olio e Esso Balms: lightweight, subtle color, can apply straight from the tube, versatile, foolproof

 Kjaer Weis Cream Blush: gorgeous colors, pigmented, lasts all day, can pack a punch but still completely blendable

 Kosas Color + Light Palettes: cream blushes are super creamy and pigmented, powder blushes are silky and pigmented, coordinating highlighter is the cherry on top

 If you haven’t tried a cream blush, what are you waiting for?
 They are truly the best.
 As always, if you have any questions, feel free to leave them in the comments!